matszpk/clgpustress/README.md

 THIS PROGRAM IS VERY DANGEROUS FOR GRAPHICS CARD AND CAN OVERHEAT OR DAMAGE YOUR GRAPHICS CARD!
 PLEASE USE CAREFULLY THIS PROGRAM.
 I RECOMMENDED TO RUN THIS PROGRAM ON ALL STOCK PARAMETERS (CLOCKS, VOLTAGES, ESPECIALLY GPU MEMORY CLOCK).

-THIS PROGRAM IS INFLUENCED BY PRIMEGRID GENEFER AND ALSO VERY SENSITIVE FOR ANY OVERCLOCKING, BUT MUCH BETTER LOADS GPU CORE.
+THIS PROGRAM IS INFLUENCED BY PRIMEGRID GENEFER AND ALSO IS VERY SENSITIVE FOR ANY OVERCLOCKING, BUT MUCH BETTER LOADS GPU CORE.
 MOREOVER MUCH BETTER BURNS GRAPHICS CARD THAN FURMARK!

-THIS PROGRAM WAS TESTED ONLY IN RADEON HD 7850 AND CAN BEHAVES INCORRECTLY ON OTHER GRAPHICS CARDS.
+THIS PROGRAM WAS TESTED ONLY ON RADEON HD 7850 AND CAN BEHAVES INCORRECTLY ON OTHER GRAPHICS CARDS.

 YOU ARE USING THIS SOFTWARE ONLY ON YOUR OWN RISK!